Shoobadom/BroadcastTest/README.md

 Using colour codes beginning with either § or &, e.g. §c and &c both work to create red text.
 Two permissions have been created with this plugin:
 - *broadcast.admin* - all OPs have this permission
 - *broadcast.all* - everyone has this permissoion

 Other permissions can also be used in conjunction with the command
-\n(Note that OPs automatically have access to any made up permission (e.g. "fake.perm") - this is a bukkit thing)
+(Note that OPs automatically have access to any made up permission (e.g. "fake.perm") - this is a bukkit thing)

 ### Example usage:
 `/broadcast broadcast.admin Hello World!`